 Every sport facility on the UCCS campus has been constructed or redeveloped during his tenure.
 Mountain Lion Field, the home for the women’s softball team, seats 1,200 with lights, in-ground dugouts and field turf.
 Mountain Lion Stadium, the home for the men’s and women’s soccer team, also has a seating capacity of 1,200 with lights, field turf and is designed for international competition with its 80-yard by 120-yard dimensions.
 The latest addition is the Gallogly Events Center, home for the volleyball and men’s and women’s basketball teams.
 The facility replaced one of the smallest gyms in collegiate athletes and features seating for 1,600 specators.

 In staffing and personnel, the average full-time head coaching salaries went from $17,000 to $41,000.
 The staff has also grown from two full-time head coaches to eight head coaches in 2012-13.

 A respected leader in collegiate athletics, Kirkham has several on numerous conference, regional and national sport committees.
 He was also on the selection committee for the Division II men’s and women’s national basketball championships.

-The next 16 years were at Colorado Mesa University in Grand Junction, Colorado.
+The next 16 years were at Colorado Mesa University in Grand Junction, Colo.
 Kirkham retired as the winningest coach in the history of women’s basketball in the RMAC.
 His teams still hold most of the school records at CMU and several conference records.
 He was inducted in the CMU Hall of Honor in Fall 2011 for his coaching excellence.
-Director Kirkham is most proud of the fact that 100% of all the Seniors he coached at CMU graduated.
+Kirkham graduate 100% of his seniors in the 16 years at Colorado Mesa.